ianprime0509/zig-gobject/README.md

 ## Running the binding generator

+Running the binding generator requires GIR files to process.
+The easiest way to get the full set of required GIR files is to set up a Flatpak development environment as described in the previous section.
+Otherwise, a custom set of bindings can be built by running the `zig-gobject` binary directly.

 To generate all available bindings using the files under `lib/gir-files`, run `zig build codegen`.
 This will generate bindings to the `bindings` directory, which can be used as a dependency (using the Zig package manager) in other